Henri-Charles de Beaumanoir of Lavardin: Conflict with Pope Innocent XI

 On November 14, 1687, the Marquis of Lavardin presented himself before Rome, accompanied by a troop of 100 armed men, hand-picked and mostly naval officers.
 His agents informed him that he would not be denied access by force.
 On November 16, the Pope was unable to oppose his entry into the city and had him open the Porte du Peuple.
 The arrival of the Marquis of Lavardin was marked by great pomp and circumstance, with his soldiers marching in with weapons in hand; the officers of the papal customs were dissuaded by his escort from infringing on the ambassador's rights.
 In addition to the goods he brought with him, Louis XIV's envoy brought 300 muskets into the city to arm the French residents of Rome, should the need arise.
 Lavardin and his troop moved into the Farnese Palace and retreated to the French quarter, which took on the appearance of a military camp.
 He had the palace decorated with the king's coat of arms and the Lavardin coat of arms, unequivocally signifying his status as French ambassador.
 He immediately requested an audience with the Pope, but the latter stubbornly refused to grant it.
 In retaliation, Louis XIV stopped meeting the Apostolic Nuncio to France, Cardinal Ranuzzi.

 The first measures taken by Lavardin were successful: the sbirri were kept away, a hundred criminals were chased away from the vicinity of the Piazza Farnese, the crossing points in the district were carefully controlled to avoid abuses, and the ambassador's soldiers behaved impeccably with the population.
 A column of Ottoman prisoners had to be diverted to avoid the area around the Farnese Palace, lest the Turks' chains be broken by the French.
-The Lord of Beaumanoir's enterprise was judged with complacency by Christina of Sweden and the Spanish ambassador, the latter wishing for its success in order to regain possession of their ancient franchises.
+The Lord of Beaumanoir's enterprise was judged with complacency by Christina of Sweden and the Spanish ambassador, the latter wishing for its success to regain possession of their ancient franchises.
 On December 8, Louis XIV wrote to his ambassador to congratulate him and recommend extreme prudence.
 On December 13, the Marquis informed the chapter of the Basilica of St John Lateran that he intended to attend the service in memory of Henry IV and to receive the honours due to a French ambassador.
 Innocent XI then had the ceremony postponed sine die, signifying to everyone the excommunication he was carrying against the Marquis of Lavardin.
 On Christmas night 1687, the Marquis of Lavardin, unaffected, attended mass in the church of Saint-Louis-des-Français.
 The Pope, scandalised that the French ambassador had been allowed to take communion, then imposed a ban on the French national church in Rome.
 This ban lasted from January to March 1688.
 On December 27, 1687, Lavardin published a Protest in which he asserted that as ambassador of "His Most Christian Majesty" he was "exempt from all ecclesiastical censures, as long as he is clothed in this character and carries out the orders of the King his master", a long-standing Gallican claim.